 Displays and Video

 The video on a laptop computer is comprised of the display and the video processor.
 The display is defined by the screen size and the native resolution.
 The larger the display, the higher the resolution will typically be but it also will impact how portable the system is.
-The graphics processor will determine the performance of the computer in things such as 3D gaming or for accelerating non 3D applications
+Of course there are now extremely high resolution displays which offer extreme detail but can also be difficult to read the text of certain applications.
+The graphics processor will determine the performance of the computer in things such as 3D gaming or for accelerating non-3D applications.

-How good is a portable computer going to be if you are only able to get a bit more than an hour of computing time on a single charge?
+How good is a portable computer going to be if you are only able to get a couple of hours computing time on a single charge?
 Some systems may advertise all day computing which really translates into almost eight hours which is the typical length of a working day but most are much lower.
 Try to find the manufacturer's listed battery life for the standard battery.
-Look to get a system with at least three to four hours of battery life under normal conditions.
+Look to get a system with at least three to four hours of battery life under normal conditions for higher performance.
+More portable ultrabook systems should have at least six hours.
 If you need extended time unplugged, look for laptops with media bays that can double as extra battery slots or have extended life batteries that can be purchased.

 Laptops take a lot of abuse and are more prone to breakdowns due to their portability.
 When buying a system, make sure to get at least a one year warranty from the manufacturer.
 If you will be using the system heavily, a system that comes with a two or three year warranty might be a better choice but it will cost more.
 Third party extended plans are not a good choice unless service is done through the manufacturer.